 2. Cosmetic dermatologists.
 These are dermatologists who focus mainly on providing aesthetic skin treatments, such as:

-As a rule of thumb, dermatologists at the NSC generally belong to the first category.
-However, there are senior dermatologists at the NSC who also provide cosmetic dermatology services via the private Procedure Suites section of the hospital.
+As a rule of thumb, dermatologists at the National Skin Centre generally belong to the first category.
+However, there are senior dermatologists at the National Skin Centre who also provide cosmetic dermatology services via the private Procedure Suites section of the hospital.

-How to find a good dermatologist in Singapore for your needs?
+How can you find a good dermatologist in Singapore for your needs?